richard-scryber/scryber.core/docs/document_pages.rst

 Page breaks
 -------------

-When using a section it will by default force a break in the pages using the before the component.
+When using a section it will, by default, force a break in the pages using the before the component.

 This can can be stopped by applying the css attribute for page-break-before='avoid' value, and a page break can be applied to any element using the page-break-before (or page-break-after) attribute set to 'always'.